MENU

 The Future of Recyclable Medical Packaging

-While the use of plastics in healthcare have resulted in countless lifesaving benefits, the resulting waste generated must be handled effectively in a way that enables the plastics circular economy, where plastics aren't abandoned in landfills or scattered in our environment but are instead recycled efficiently when their product lifecycle ends.
+While the use of plastics in healthcare have resulted in countless lifesaving benefits, the resulting waste generated must be handled effectively in a way that enables the plastics circular economy, where plastics aren’t abandoned in landfills or scattered in our environment but are instead recycled efficiently when their product lifecycle ends.
+Recyclable health packaging can contribute to reducing environmental impact and benefit patients by ensuring both safety and sustainability.
 Through a robust recycling system, these materials can be reused into new applications, curbing landfill waste and reducing the demand for virgin plastic.
 Embracing design for recyclability is pivotal to realizing a circular economy for plastics.
+The circular economy for healthcare packaging relies on ongoing innovation and pioneering projects, such as those focused on developing new packaging technology for medicine and medication, to advance sustainability.
+The industry has long relied on non-recyclable materials in medical packaging, but is now transitioning to more sustainable options.
+Packaging also plays a critical role in maintaining the safety and effectiveness of medicine during transport, ensuring that medication reaches patients without compromising quality.

 Interested in finding out how Impact Plastics can help you comply with industry-standard guidelines for recyclable medical packaging?
 Reach out to our team of experts to learn how we help our Medical OEM & thermoforming companies replace problematic and non-recyclable materials including PS with sustainable, recyclable & high-performance material solutions.